 Why am I lighting this candle?
 Lighting a candle is a simple yet profound act I never fully appreciated until I lost my child.
 A testimony to the power of Light overcoming darkness!
 Advent is a time of great expectation and candle-lighting.
 The excitement and yearning for our coming King.
 Christians take part in advent as a way to celebrate the promise of the Savior, Jesus Christ and all that means to us- eternity with Him and our loved ones, including and especially, our lost children.

 I light candles to keep my focus on the coming King and my expectation and yearning for life everlasting.
 I light candles because it’s comforts me and reminds others of who we are missing.

 “In the wilderness prepare the way for the LORD ; make straight in the desert a highway for our God.
 Every valley shall be raised up, every mountain and hill made low; the rough ground shall become level, the rugged places a plain.
 And the glory of the LORD will be revealed, and all people will see it together.
 For the mouth of the LORD has spoken.” -Isaiah 40:3-5

 Child-loss, more than anything else, flips our earthly perspective.
 One arm is always reaching for eternity and one is always holding on here.
 We feel a constant tug for home where our child is and less and less a part of this place.
-Thus, the things of this world have less meaning and our tolerance for them and the attitudes of the world is low.
-Christmas highlights all of this.
+The things of this world have less meaning and our tolerance for them and the attitudes of the world is low.
+Christmas seems to highlight all of this.

 I believe one of the many reasons Christmas feels abrasive is because it contrasts so greatly with our hurting hearts, which hold a quiet reverence and awe for our baby savior.
 We hold onto a desperate Hope that only those who have lost children can truly appreciate.